Buying Life Insurance After Thyroid Cancer – How to Get Your Best Rate!

 Anaplastic cancers are not insurable with traditional life insurance.

-Guaranteed issue life insurance policies may be available.
+However, guaranteed issue life insurance policies and accidental death benefit policies may be available.

 Thyroid Cancer Life Insurance FAQ

-Yes, you can get life insurance, many times within a few months of surgery!
+Yes, you can get life insurance often within a few months of surgery!

 Life insurance depends on your age when diagnosed, cancer stage, type of cancer, and treatment received.